What is a Person?

 • Status of the onboarding

-Full response schema is available in the OpenAPI docs.
+Full response schema is available in the Onboard a Person OpenAPI Documentation.

 Error Handling